DecBayComp/Digital_Twin_Surgery_Planning/README.md

 ## Installation

-You can install `napari-potential-field-navigation` via [pip]:
+You can install `napari-navigation-field` via [pip]:

-    pip install napari-potential-field-navigation
+    pip install napari-navigation-field